 Ferguson’s example is a helpful reminder that, no matter how much knowledge we have, the process of effectively coaching and developing athletes means trusting the individuals in front of us and giving them the best tools to succeed — not attempting to be the fount of all wisdom.

-When developing your coaching philosophy, remember that even the best coaches place their athletes at the centres of their environment.
+When developing your coaching philosophy, remember that even the best coaches place their athletes at the centres of their environments.
 Ultimately, our job is to support our players, help them to develop, inspire them, and then trust them “to perform at their very best.”

-Developing Your Coaching Philosophy: The Key Points
+Developing Your Own Coaching Philosophy and Coaching Style: The Key Points

 Image Source: Unsplash